yvester/FaireLeChat/README.md

 # FaireLeChat or see the sha

-Function:
+<h1>Function:</h1>
-Retrieves the sha of a .zip file on window windows explorer
+Retrieves the sha of a .zip file on window explorer

 How to install procedure:
 1) Download binary from github at https://github.com/yvester/FaireLeChat